-Step 2 Check the checkbox of the icons to select different detection types: motion detection (vehicle detection (), face detection () and human body detection ().
+Step 2 Check the checkbox of the icons to select different detection types: motion detection ( vehicle detection ( ), face detection ( ) and human body detection ( ).

-Step 3 You can select the historical analysis () or the real-time analysis (results.
+Step 3 You can select the historical analysis ( ) or the real-time analysis ( ) to obtain the results.